-Editor’s Note: Movember recognizes mental health issues that many people are reluctant to discuss.
-Boston Dads Group Co-Organizer James Mahaffey has no such fear.
-Here he writes frankly about the male post-partum depression he experienced following the birth of his daughter.
+Editor’s Note: Mental health issues are among the many things most people, men in particular, are reluctant to discuss.
+Former Boston Dads Group co-organizer James Mahaffey has no such fear.
+In this 2013 post from our archives, he writes frankly about the male postpartum depression he experienced following the birth of his daughter.

 Once, possibly twice, during my first three months of parenthood, I found myself huddled in my home office, secretly and somewhat reluctantly shedding a tear in the dark.
 A very dignified and manly tear, that is.
 The kind that wells up and glosses over just the bottom half of the eye before stoically leaping like a cliff diver descending in a super quick, unquestionably deliberate, straight line down the cheek, never to be seen again.